cygnus666/Circuit-Sword/FAQ.md

 ***
 ### Q: How does the pre-order work?
 Is it here yet?
 A: At an announced date/time a forum post will be created that contains all the information about the order including links to purchase.
 This purchase window will be open for 2 weeks.
 Once closed, all orders are counted and verified and then manufacture of the products starts.
 It takes around 2-3 months for the products to be fully made.
 When they arrive to me, I test and package each order and ship out within 1 week.
 The total time from order placement to product arrival is around 3-4 months.

 ***
+### Q: What about other products that you have shown work in progress pictures of?
+A: When those products have been fully completed and are ready for manufacture, and [email/post](https://github.com/kiteretro/Circuit-Sword/wiki/FAQ#q-when-will-the-next-pre-order-open) will go up about them.

+***
 ### Q: Do you ship to .. ?